jacqueline-adams/final-project/README.md

 is distributed across the state will help policymakers allocate aid and target their resources to water systems or regions most impacted by bill debt.

 _Sources:_
-* The first data source is from a survey of watersystem bill debt across California
+* The first data source is from a survey of water system bill debt across California
 * The second source is American Community Survey data that has already been linked with the above dataset
     * The first and second sources can be found [here](https://docs.google.com/spreadsheets/d/1ZCphicQR2kfRqt1K4XvldysxqJtDpTMOyyKXZiv_s7k/edit?usp=sharing)
 * The third source will be watersystem borders, which will be overlayed on the state map (tentative)